glinscott/lzmajs/README.md

 `lzmajs` is a fast pure-JavaScript implementation of LZMA compression/decompression.
 It was originally written by Gary Linscott based on decompression code by Juan Mellado and the 7-Zip SDK.
-C. Scott Ananian cleaned up the source code and packaged it for `node` and `volo`.
+C. Scott Ananian started by cleaning up the source code and packaging it for `node` and `volo`, then moved on to more extensive refactoring and validation against the upstream Java implementation, adding test cases, etc.

 ## How to install